Content from Introduction

 a memory of the host’s and, therefore, is only available to the CPU.

-Since our input image and convolution filter are not yet present in the
+Since our input image and convolution filter are not present in the

-device memory, we need to copy both data to the GPU before executing any
+device memory yet, we need to copy them to the GPU before executing any

 code on it.
 In practice, we use CuPy to copy the arrays